ballet/ballet/README.md

 *feature engineering pipelines*, an important part of many data science projects.
 Individual features are represented as separate Python modules, declaring the subset of a dataframe that they operate on and a scikit-learn-style learned transformer that extracts feature values from the raw data.
 Ballet collects individual features and composes them into a feature engineering pipeline.
 At any point, a project built on Ballet can be installed for end-to-end feature engineering on new data instances for the same problem.
 How do we ensure the feature engineering pipeline is always useful?
-Ballet thoroughly validates proposed features for correctness and machine learning performance, using an extensive test suite and a novel streaming logical feature selection algorithm.
+Ballet thoroughly validates proposed features for correctness and machine learning performance, using an extensive test suite and a novel streaming feature definition selection algorithm.
 Accepted features can be automatically merged by the ballet GitHub app into projects.

 <img src="./docs/_static/feature_lifecycle.png" alt="Ballet Feature Lifecycle" width="400" />